antononcube/SystemModeling/Presentations/UseR!-Meetup-Boston-2020/README.md

 ## Part 3 -- Coronavirus Scenario modeling and simulations (20 min)

 In the last part we are going to show how to model various propagation, policy, and economic aspects related to the coronavirus 2019-20 outbreak.

 We focus on the different strategies to model the outbreak dynamics and how the different states can be interpreted from economics point of view.

+We show how to progressively built complicated models starting from (relatively) simple ones.
+We also discuss the interpretation of the simulation outcomes.

 ## References